Welcome to the web site of.....

 Bev Pegg & His Good Time Jazz Gang

-The ideal band for jazz clubs, summer parties (or any other time of year for that matter), festivals, corporate functions, exhibitions, birthday parties, weddings, or even funerals.
-The above picture shows a typical seven-piece of Bev's Good Time Jazz Gang.
-Bev has a small "squad" of top musicians, such as Tony Pipkin or Dave Leithead - trumpet, Norman Field, Zoltan Sagi, James Evans or Cliff Williams - clarinet / saxophone, Martin Veasey or Richard Leach - trombone, Roger Heeley or Rod Kelly - piano, Len Thwaites or John O'Connor double Bass, and Ken Wright - drums.
-All of these great musicians know Bev's jazz repertoire inside out, therefore whoever is on the gig, the overall sound is always precise and in Bev's own style.
-The band is usually a six piece, but to suit various budgets, can increase to an eight piece, or reduce to a four piece, yet still retain that special 1920's/1930's classic jazz feel.
+Bev's "Good Time Jazz Gang" played at jazz clubs, festivals, corporate functions, exhibitions, birthday parties, weddings and many village hall events.
+The regular band up to the time of Bev's decision to retire from band gigs comprised of Tony Pipkin - trumpet, Zoltan Sagi - clarinet / saxophone, Martin Veasey - trombone, Roger Heeley - piano, Jim Sutton - double bass, and Ken Wright - drums.
+However, Bev had a "squad" of top musicians such as who augmented or depped with the band regularly over the years.
+All of these great musicians knew Bev's jazz repertoire inside out, therefore whoever was on the gig, the overall sound was always precise and in Bev's own style.
+The band was usually a seven-piece, but to suit various budgets, increased to an eight piece, or reduced to a four piece, yet still retaining that special 1920's/1930's classic jazz feel.

 Bev Pegg and his Good Time Jazz Gang gathered together for the first time as a unit on Saturday May 3rd 1997, when they recorded the album "Take Your Fingers Off It" on P.E.K.
 Sound, a specialist jazz label with high reputation in the UK jazz field.

 Bev's initial album was so well received by the jazz press and enthusiasts alike, that live gigs just had to follow.
-The band definitely gives the crowd a "good time" with it's well known musical repertoire, interspersed with lots of laughs.
+The band definitely gave the crowd a "good time" with it's well known musical repertoire, interspersed with lots of laughs.

-The band fronted by Bev on vocal, guitar and banjo, has built up its reputation as being one of the swingin'est, hottest jazz outfits in the land.
+The band fronted by Bev on vocal, guitar and banjo, built up its reputation as being one of the swingin'est, hottest jazz outfits in the land.

 Contact Bev Pegg on...